cheneeheng/cheneeheng.github.io/_pages/git.md

 ## What is git?
 - It is an *"open source version control system"* \[1\] .
-- You can think of it as record book that tracks when/who/what *changes* were made inside a *repository*.
+- You can think of it as a record book that tracks when/who/what *changes* were made inside a *repository*.
 - It compares the binary files in the *repository* to find the *changes*.
 - *changes* include any file addition/modification/deletion.
 - A *repository* is the folder where git is initialized, with the folder `.git` .